tentjs/docs/src/getting-started.md

 ### Typescript

 Tent is written in TypeScript.
 It is not required to use TypeScript, but it is highly **recommended**.
 The rest of the documentation will be written as if you are using TypeScript - because you should be.

+## Questions?

+If you have any questions, feel free to ask in the [Discussions](https://github.com/orgs/tentjs/discussions), catch me on [X](https://x.com/seb_lks), or [open an issue on GitHub](https://github.com/tentjs/tent/issues).
+I'm happy to help!